charantejasparimi/sports-scheduler/README.md

 ## Overview

 Welcome to SportSlate, the cutting-edge Sports Scheduler web application!
 This repository showcases the culmination of skills developed throughout the WD501 course.
 Dive into the world of sports event planning and organization with our feature-rich platform.
+## Sports Scheduler

+This web application helps you schedule sports events efficiently.
+Visit [Sports Scheduler](https://sports-scheduler-tw8m.onrender.com/) to get started.

 ## Project Highlights